zachasme/h3-pg/docs/development.md

 We provide a Dockerfile for development without installation of H3 and Postgres.
 The following requires that your system has `docker` installed.

-Simply run `./scripts/test.sh`.
+Simply run `./github/docker/tools.sh -t`.

 It will mount the code as a volume, and also mount the test output directory, so output can be inspected.
-It might be needed to `chmod` the repo directory if you get permission denied errors.

 ## Release Process